-For more detailed information, please contact the VP of Enrollment Management.
+For more detailed information, please contact the Registrar.

-o Non-Credentialed Students
+Non-Credentialed Students

 IWS can accept a limited number of non-credentialed students without a completed undergraduate degree into the Master of Worship Studies program.
 In addition to completing the normal application process, several additional factors will be evaluated, including but not limited to the applicant's current ministry context, life experience, circumstances that prevented him/her from previously completing an undergraduate degree, circumstances currently preventing him/her from resuming undergraduate studies, etc.